swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 A formal specification for the package registry interface is provided alongside this proposal.
 In addition,
-an OpenAPI (v3) document and a reference implementation are provided for the convenience of developers interested in building their own package registry.
+an OpenAPI (v3) document,
+a reference implementation written in Swift, and a benchmarking harness are provided for the convenience of developers interested in building their own package registry.